What Is Revolving Credit?

 At-A-Glance

-Basically, a credit card company agrees to let you borrow money up to a certain limit, and you spend down that limit when you buy something with your card – for more detail, read “How to Increase Your Credit Limit.”
+With a credit card, you can borrow money up to a certain limit, and you may spend against that limit when you make purchases or conduct transactions with your card.
 Every month, you hit the reset button if you pay your balance in full.
-And then you’re back where you started: able to borrow up to your limit again.
-If you don’t replace what you’ve spent, you carry an unpaid balance into the next month – known as “revolving the balance” – and begin paying interest on this debt.
+And then you’re back where you started, and can borrow up to your limit again.
+If you don’t pay your credit card in full, you may carry an unpaid balance into the next month, known as “revolving the balance.”
+In most cases, you can begin paying interest on this amount.

 What Is the Difference Between Revolving Credit and Installment Loans?